BlueAgent/Scoopy/README.md

-Need to download nutrition mod and put in libs folder
+Need to download nutrition and gregtechce mods and put in libs folder